Terminal Abashidze • Irakli Abashidze Street, 34, 0179 Tbilisi, Tbilisi, Georgia

 The lecture will be held in Russian.

-Don't miss the chance to spend an evening with like-minded individuals and discover what the depths of space conceal.
-Perhaps you will be the one to help penetrate cosmic dungeons!
+Don’t miss this chance to spend an evening with like-minded people and discover what cosmic depths might be hiding.
+Maybe you’ll be the one to help explore the cosmic underground!

-Vladimir Surdin is an astronomer, Candidate of Physical and Mathematical Sciences, Associate Professor of the Faculty of Physics at Moscow State University, Senior Researcher at the P.K.
-Sternberg State Astronomical Institute.
-A science popularizer, he is the author and editor of several dozen popular science books on astronomy and astrophysics, and a laureate of the Belyaev Prize and the "Enlightener" Prize.
+Vladimir Surdin is an astronomer, candidate of physical and mathematical sciences, associate professor at the Faculty of Physics at Moscow State University, senior researcher at the P.K.
+Sternberg State Astronomical Institute, science communicator, author, and editor of several dozen popular science books on astronomy and astrophysics, and a recipient of the Belyaev Prize and the Enlightener Prize.

 We look forward to seeing you at this exciting event! 🚀